dxnter/dotfiles/README.md

 make
 ```

-After the installation script is complete and your system restarts, a GPG key needs to be generated to sign commits:
+3. After the installation script is complete and your system restarts, a GPG key needs to be generated to sign commits.
+After completion, your public GPG key will be copied to the clipboard and a GitHub page will open in your browser.
+Select **New GPG Key** at the bottom and paste inside the textbox.

 ```bash
 make gpg
 ```

-Your public GPG key will be copied to the clipboard and a GitHub page will open in your browser.
-Select **New GPG Key** at the bottom and paste inside the textbox.

 ## ⚙️ Customize